Christina Gilbert

 Chief of Staff

-I put off writing this bio for a while, but it’s actually given me the opportunity to see how far I’ve come.
-From a young age I was involved in sports.
-It gave me a way to stay busy, work hard and build friendships.
-I carried that competitive spirit with me through college where I was a part of a DII national championship basketball team at South Dakota State.
+I put off writing this bio for a while, but in doing so, I’ve had the chance to reflect on how far I’ve come.
+From a young age, sports were my outlet—a way to stay busy, work hard, and build friendships.
+That competitive spirit carried me through college, where I was part of a DII national championship basketball team at South Dakota State.

-After college, I said adios to my degree in graphic design and started installing ceramic tile and hardwood floors with my dad.
-But I was still struggling to find my path, until I joined Velocity Sports Performance.
-Here, I built a part-time gig into a full-time career of seven years as a Director of Operations.
-During that time, I got my masters in sport management and always had this itch to get back to college basketball.
+After graduation, I said adios to my degree in graphic design and started installing ceramic tile and hardwood floors with my dad.
+But I was still searching for my path—until I joined Velocity Sports Performance.
+What started as a part-time gig turned into a seven-year career as Director of Operations.
+During that time, I earned my master’s in sport management and felt a pull to return to college basketball.

-While my friends were getting married and having kids, I picked up and left all the comforts of home to start a new adventure in Kansas City.
-Here is where my growth journey began.
-I hit many rock bottoms after this move, but I can look back without a doubt and know that every single one of those experiences has made me who I am today, and I am better for it.
+While my friends were settling down, I left behind everything familiar to start fresh in Kansas City.
+That move kicked off my real growth journey.
+I hit rock bottom more times than I can count, but every one of those experiences shaped me.
 I became my most authentic self.
-For some it was too much.
-For others, not enough.
-I lost friendships and relationships, but when I finally started walking that lonely path of choosing myself, I started to feel it in my soul when things were out of alignment.
+For some, it was too much; for others, not enough.
+I lost friendships and relationships, but when I finally started walking the lonely path of choosing myself, I could feel it in my soul when things were out of alignment.

-Jump to the pandemic.
-We all had extra time for soul searching and for me it didn’t take long to realize that college athletics was no longer for me.
+Then came the pandemic.
+Like many, I had time for soul searching—and it didn’t take long to realize that college athletics was no longer my path.
 I didn’t know what was next, but I knew I had to go.
 So, I quit my job, threw my stuff in storage, packed a car, and moved to Montana.
-I spent the next six months building glamping tents.
-Driving across the country for months when most people were stuck inside.
-I got to hike mountains, sand dunes and snow packed trails.
-I chased sunsets, mastered the art of driving a 26’ U-Haul and spent a lot of quality time with myself.
-Living what seemed to be my best life, I was still missing a sense of home.
+For six months, I built glamping tents, drove cross-country while most people were stuck inside, hiked mountains and sand dunes, and chased sunsets.
+I mastered the art of driving a 26’ U-Haul and spent a lot of quality time with myself.
+And yet, even in what seemed like my best life, I was still missing a sense of home.

-After a month trying to find my next landing spot, I settled in Austin, TX.
-For no particular reason, other than to start fresh in a new city.
-What I saw for the next few years of my life was a slow, steady adventure in a new city.
-Boy, was I wrong.
+After a month of searching for my next landing spot, I chose Austin, TX—no particular reason, just a fresh start.
+I expected a slow, steady adventure in a new city.
+I couldn’t have been more wrong.

-Now almost three years later, I’ve got four cross country moves, three full time jobs in three entirely different industries, six part-time gigs and one amazing relationship under my belt.
-I’m finally in the same city as my partner after 2.5 years of long distance.
-I started this amazing new role as Chief of Staff at Bloombase, which also happened to be the same day I lost my father unexpectedly.
-To say the past 10 years has been a roller coaster, is an understatement.
+Nearly three years later, I’ve racked up four cross-country moves, three full-time jobs across completely different industries, six part-time gigs, and one incredible relationship.
+After 2.5 years of long distance, my partner and I are finally in the same city.
+I started this amazing new role as Chief of Staff at Bloombase—the same day I unexpectedly lost my father.
+To say the past ten years have been a roller coaster would be an understatement.

-I know my growth journey isn’t over and I’ll continue to lean into courage over comfort.
-Life has thrown a lot at me, but I couldn’t be more excited to be exactly where my feet are.
+I know my growth journey isn’t over, and I’ll keep leaning into courage over comfort.
+Life has thrown a lot at me, but I couldn’t be more grateful to be exactly where my feet are.
 Every day, just riding the waves.
 We can do hard things.